Level: Essential Skill for a Digital Workplace

 Delivered in bite-sized pieces, you can learn these skills in any order.

 Need to take notes for a meeting tomorrow?
 Jump to a quick note-taking lesson and you're ready to go.
-Trying to figure out how much time you'll need for that planning session?
-Grab the meeting planning calculator to get your answer fast.
+Trying to figure out how to put together an agenda for your planning session?
+Grab the meeting agenda worksheet to get your answer fast.

 Altogether, this course includes: